imbauer/PersonalWebsite/README.md

 # Demo: http://imbauer.com/

-My personal website made in html, css, and javascript using an HTML5 UP template.
+My personal website made in html, css and javascript, using an HTML5 UP template.